umj95/Latex-config/README.md

 The `config.tex` file contains all the variables for handing in an academic term paper, as well as setups for custom titlepage, anti-plagiarism declaration, works cited etc.

+`main.tex` is just some boilerplate TeX, calling all the other files and expecting content in a folder named **content**

 The command `\mylilypond` calls for the `lyluatex` package, which requires an installation of [Lilypond](https://lilypond.org/) in order to work.
 If Lilypond is not installed in the expected location, the path can be specified as follows: `\usepackage[program=/path/to/executable]{lyluatex}` (line 6 in `mylilypond.sty`).

 The setup assumes that a koma document class is used, such as `scrartcl`.